apollographql/runtime-testing-framework/docs/src/cookbook.md

 ```

 **Discussion**: This will work even for Test Plans without a matrix by returning the single
-"variant" representing the top level values for the Test Plan.
+"variant" representing the top level variables for the Test Plan.

 The variants returned by `rtf expand-matrix` are computed using the Test Plan as it is written.
-Specifying additional matrix dimensions via the `--values` flag on `rtf run` will alter the number
+Specifying additional matrix dimensions via the `--vars` flag on `rtf run` will alter the number of
-of variants.
+variants.

 ## Previewing matrix variant names